 - Avoid cheap pencils – they will not be pigmented well and won’t layer that great.

 - Work on a hard, smooth surface.
-If you don’t have a smooth surface, a clipboard will work well.
+If you don’t have a smooth surface, a clipboard will work well. (click here for info on the perfect drawing board)

 - Always keep your pencil sharp for several layers. (click here for how to sharpen colored pencils)